crowdfavorite/wp-mailchimp/readme.txt

 Added support for multiple interest groups, field formatting based on type and date picker.

 == Changelog ==
+= 1.2.8 =
+* Fixed bug where entire phone numbers were only being deposited in the area code portion

+= 1.2.7 =

 = 1.2.6 =
 * Fixed bug with "Settings" link appearing on all plugins (props Jason Lane)